isomerpages/moe-necrg/_via-opportunities-for-students/Housing and Development Board/Lively Places Programme.md

 variant: markdown
 third_nav_title: Housing and Development Board
 ---
 The Lively Places Programme aims to support community-led efforts in enlivening Singapore’s public spaces.
-Under this prograchools can organise activities in public spaces that bring communities together or create installations that enliven our public spaces.
+Under this programme, schools can organise activities in public spaces that bring communities together or create installations that enliven our public spaces.

 **Detail**